 In addition to her domestic policy experience, Lynn has provided strategic advice to international housing and planning leaders representing Australia, China, Saudi Arabia, and the United Kingdom.
 In 2017, she became a Fellow of the Salzburg Global Seminar at Session 574, The Child in the City: Health, Parks and Play.

 A frequent speaker and award-winning author, Lynn holds a Masters of Regional Planning from Cornell University and a B.S. in community and regional planning from Iowa State University.
-She is a member of the American Institute of Certified Planners, American Planning Association, Education Leaders of Color, and the Urban Land Institute.
+Lynn serves as co-chair of the national working group developing the American Planning Association’s Planning for Equity Policy Guide.
+She also serves on the Advisory Committee for National Initiative on Mixed-Income Communities and leads fundraising for the Spaces and Places Organizing Committee.
+Lynn is a member of the American Institute of Certified Planners, American Planning Association, Education Leaders of Color, and the Urban Land Institute.
 Lynn was honored with the 2009 Design Achievement Award from the Iowa State University College of Design and the 2016 Outstanding Young Alumni Award from the Iowa State University Alumni Association.